 I am sure the information above can help anyone make the right choice when eating out in Las Palmas de Gran Canaria.

 But something I forgot to mention is that the alcohol in Gran Canaria is really cheap.
 Hence, there is a high probability that you spend most of your time dead drunk.
-(Actually, that’s what we did.
+(Actually, that’s what I did.
 The rest is fiction.)
 And when shuffling through the streets with a hangover in the morning, you will find that the best hangover remedy is to enter the first tavern and order a light meal combining these foods:

 - Chuletas de cerdo